radiodan/radiodan.github.io/help/index.md

 <h2 id="buttons">Buttons and dials</h2>

-To use the buttons and dials, you need to do this:
+To use the buttons and dials, you need to first attach sme buttons and dials.
+Because of the limited number of GPIO pins, the easiest way of doing this is with the <a href="#pcb">Radiodan PCB</a>.

 Get the latest skeleton with the physical-ui server as a dependency